Fluvius Innominatus

-Fluvius Innominatus (Latin for: unnamed river) or Central Creek is a creek in Richmond and El Cerrito, California, in western Contra Costa County.
+Fluvius Innominatus (Latin for "unnamed river") or Central Creek is a stream in Richmond and El Cerrito, California, in western Contra Costa County.
 There is one main source and a secondary unnamed tributary.
 The creek drains into Hoffman Marsh and then flows into the bay through Point Isabel Regional Shoreline's Hoffman Channel.
-However, before the area was developed and as early as 1899 the creek had 11 sources which stretched far higher into the Berkeley Hills.
+However, before the area was developed and as early as 1899 the creek had as many as 11 sources which stretched far higher into the Berkeley Hills.